 Touring or Backcountry Boot

 Also known as an uphill boot, a backcountry boot’s cuff will rotate so you can walk uphill.
 Some have a bill that’s compatible with a hybrid binding.
 They typically use pintech inserts in the toe, small metal divets on either side of the toe that accept pins from compatible bindings.

 - Some are geared toward quick ascents with a superlight ski, not technical terrain, deep powder, fat skis, or freeriding

 A hybrid boot will have a tour mode, like a touring boot, but it will usually ski more like an alpine boot on descents.

-- Somewhat less forward and aft rotation when you’re skiing uphill than touring boots
+- Somewhat less forward and aft rotation when you’re skiing uphill compared to touring boots

 Ski Boot Flex